usdx-wallet/exchange-api/README.md

 ## Authentication

-All API HTTP requests must contain `X-Usdx-Signature` header with request signature.
+All API HTTP requests must contain `x-usdx-signature` header with request signature.
 The signature is generated using the following steps:
 1. Take `body` of your prepared HTTP request.
 Body should be UTF-8 encoded.
 In case of empty body or `GET`-request, `body` is considered as empty string.
 2. Get current `timestamp` (in milliseconds).
 3. Take `apiKey`, API key received during registration, [see Exchange Registration](#exchange-registration).
 4. Concatenate `body` + `apiKey` + `timestamp`.
 5. Calculate SHA-256 hash of the resulted string and take hex representation of it.
-6. Set the value of `X-Usdx-Signature` header in the following format:
+6. Set the value of `x-usdx-signature` header in the following format:
 ```
-X-Usdx-Signature: t=1549022587251, v1=5257a869e7ecebeda32affa62cdca3fa51cad7e77a0e56ff536d0ce8e108d8bd
+x-usdx-signature: t=1549022587251, v1=5257a869e7ecebeda32affa62cdca3fa51cad7e77a0e56ff536d0ce8e108d8bd
 ```
 where `t` value is `timestamp` used in the calculation, `v1` value is SHA-256 hash (`v` stands for current signature schema, actual version is 1).